- By Buckinghamshire Business First

 The apprentice minimum wage can be found here and applies to time working and time spent training as part of the apprenticeship.
 Many employers pay above the national minimum wage.

-For new apprenticeships starting on or after 1st April 2019, you pay 5% towards the cost of apprenticeship training.
+For apprenticeships starting after 1st April 2019, employers pay 5% towards the cost of apprenticeship training.
 The government will pay the rest (95%) up to the funding band maximum.

-For apprenticeships that started before 1st April 2019, you will pay 10% of the cost, with the government paying the rest (90%).
+For apprenticeships that started before 1st April 2019, employers pay 10% of the cost, with the government paying the rest (90%).

 Additional payments for providing apprenticeships